bartbutenaers/node-red-file-retention-manager/README.md

 ### Age

 Represents the age of files to be removed.
 It should be a positive integer.
 Files older than this age will be removed by this node.
-The value from the config screen can be overwritten via `payload.ago` in the input message.
+The value from the config screen can be overwritten via `payload.age` in the input message.

 ### Age unit